barahona-research-group/PyGenStability/README.md

 There are also additional postprocessing and analysis functions, including:
 - Plotting via matplotlib and plotly (interactive).
-- Automated optimal scale detection.
+- Automated optimal scale selection.

-Optimal scale detection is performed by default with the run function but can be repeated with different parameters if needed.
+Optimal scale selection [6] is performed by default with the run function but can be repeated with different parameters if needed, see documentation .
 The optimial network partitions can then be plotted given a NetworkX nx_graph.

 ```
 from pygenstability import optimal_scales
-results  = identify_optimal_scales(results, window_size = 2)
+results  = identify_optimal_scales(results, block_size = 10, window_size = 5)
 plotting.plot_optimal_partitions(nx_graph, results)
 ```